LuciusColt/CAIN/content/Lore/Case File M-0994.md

 - Piglet-sized, bipedal, umbilical cords ending in weighted stones
     Combat Summary:

-- Kayla neutralized one with thrown knives
+- Vivienne neutralized one with thrown knives

-- Grayson fought another hand-to-hand atop its body, sustaining wounds but killing it
+- Nelson fought another hand-to-hand atop its body, sustaining wounds but killing it

-- Daniel (brass knuckles) and Joselyn (M-25 “Sparrow”) finished the last
+- Dan (brass knuckles) and Joselyn (M-25 “Sparrow”) finished the last

 ### **C. MINI-BOSS: “PIGPENT”**

 Team encountered PIGPENT, second-stage anomaly.
 Weapon attacks proved ineffective.
-Grayson attempted to blast PIGPENT through a wall opening.
+Nelson attempted to blast PIGPENT through a wall opening.
 Result: **Catastrophic overuse of power** caused the _entire penthouse to explode outward_, sending all combatants into freefall.
 Joselyn used her ability to **slow the fall of the team**, but PIGPENT plummeted uncontrolled and impacted somewhere in the fog below.